 As we journey through France, we talk to those we meet on the waterways, many of whom have sailed around the world at least once, or have travelled over-land luxury class to hundreds of foreign destinations, and we marvel at their tales.
 So why, after all their wonderful experiences in other lands, do they choose to spend a week every year, or many weeks, or months on end, in France on a boat?

 They tell us it’s because France is unique.
 Although the USA, for example, has its own waterways, significant ones that will take you many hundreds of miles, and of course plenty of coastline, it doesn’t have the small-scale canals of France, nor the breadth and depth of its ancient and more modern history.

-It’s the concentration of waterways within a (relatively) small geographic area; an area small enough to comprehend easily and to travel through slowly, but large enough to have quite distinct regions within it.
-Different regions with distinct cultures, resulting in differences in language and pronunciation; differences in geology and climate, producing some of the world’s best wines and famed cuisine.
+It’s the concentration of waterways within a (relatively) small geographic area – an area small enough to comprehend easily and to travel through slowly.
+But large enough to have quite distinct regions within it.
+Different regions with distinct cultures, resulting in differences in language and pronunciation.
+Differences in geology and climate produce some of the world’s best wines and famed cuisine.
 Each visit to a different region can offer a substantially different experience – and there is nowhere else on earth like it.

 How to get around on your own boat

 During October 2016 we will introduce a substantial new section on this website that will appeal to all boat-owners.
 David Edwards-May, the renowned author of many books about the inland waterways of France, is launching a new series of online guides, bursting with in-depth detail and supported by excellent plans and maps, kilometre by kilometre*; all available to download from french-waterways.com and guide your way through this marvellous land.

 How to enjoy it all from a crewed boat – the ultimate cruise